sw2719/steam-account-switcher/README.md

 ```
 It changes key 'AutoLoginUser' located at Steam registry path, tricking Steam to autologin with that username.

-If you choose to restart Steam, the program tries to gracefully shutdown Steam.
-If it fails to do that, it forcefully shutdowns Steam.
+~~If you choose to restart Steam, the program tries to gracefully shutdown Steam.
+If it fails to do that, it forcefully shutdowns Steam.~~
+Removed due to glitches